-Although not easy to get to, Tioman Island is well worth the visit, and a definate highlight of our trip.
+While it is not easy to get to, Tioman Island is well worth the visit, and a definite highlight of our trip.
 If you enjoy tasty local food, a relaxed environment and stunning beach and jungle views, then this is the place.

 Juara Beach, on the far side of the island, can only accommodate a limited number of visitors at any given time.
 This maintains the balance between locals and visitors, and ensures that the area never gets overcrowded.